XRP Ledger Standards

 • Confidentiality: Individual balances and transfer amounts are encrypted and are not revealed to validators or external observers.

 • Compatibility: Public and confidential balances may coexist for the same token.
-A designated issuer second account is treated identically to other non-issuer holders, preserving XLS-33 issuance semantics.
+The issuer account itself cannot hold confidential balances; issuers who wish to participate in confidential circulation must use a separate dedicated holder account, which is treated identically to other non-issuer holders, preserving XLS-33 issuance semantics.

-• Issuer control: Existing issuer controls are preserved and extended to confidential balances, including issuer-initiated freezing and clawback to the issuer’s reserve.
+• Issuer control: Existing issuer controls are preserved and extended to confidential balances, including issuer-initiated freezing and clawback that burns the clawed-back funds.

 Confidential MPTs align directly with XLS-33 by maintaining OutstandingAmount as the sum of all non-issuer balances.
-Supply consistency is enforced deterministically by validators using plaintext ledger fields, while confidentiality is achieved at the transaction level through equality proofs and compact range proofs.
+Supply consistency is enforced deterministically by validators using plaintext ledger fields, while confidentiality is achieved at the transaction level through AND-composed compact sigma proofs and range proofs.

 2. Motivation